Rockojoe2/creating-a-readme/README.md

   -[Questions](#Questions)

   ## Installation
-  go to my github
+  Go to github and clone the repo

   ## Usage
-  to make a readme
+  If you want to create a README

   ## License
   MIT License